severintroesch/project_moviefinder_spark/README.md

 # project_moviefinder_spark
-Movie finder impelmentation in python / spark
+Movie finder: impelmentation in python and performance analysis/improvment in Apache spark